GalvanizeOpenSource/stats-shortcourse/docs/_sources/probability-concepts.rst.txt

    **EXERCISE**

-   Let :math:`X` be a random variable which measures cholesterol and :math:`x` an actual cholesterol measurement and define the following three events
+   Let :math:`X` be a random variable which actualizes a cholesterol measurement
+   and let :math:`x` an actual cholesterol measurement and define the following three events

    .. math::